pryv/example-apps-web/README.md

 - Create form UI
 - Ask for login
-- Request access for the app on the necessary streams
+- Request access for the app "pryv-example-simple-form" on the streams "Baby" and "Body
 - Display the form
 - Submit answers and store the values in the relevant streams